 Grandfather Mountain adopted the Girl Scouts in 1971, inviting the girls to visit the mountain each September to learn more about nature and the Blue Ridge mountains.
 The Scouts returned the gesture by adopting Grandfather’s late mascot, Mildred the Bear, as an honorary Girl Scout and presenting her with a series of pins to mark her many years with the organization.

-|10-12||High Elevation Hike – Reservation required (limit of 15 scouts) - An interpretive loop hike beginning and ending at Black Rock trailhead.
+|10:30 – 12:00||High Elevation Hike – Reservation required (limit of 15 scouts) – Join park staff for an interpretive hike starting and ending at Black Rock Trailhead.
 This hike is only for Girl Scouts 10 years old and above.
-The hike is strenuous and scouts will need to bring water, snacks and appropriate footwear.
+The hike is strenuous, and scouts will need to bring water, snacks and appropriate footwear.
 We’ll discuss birds, plants and rocks found along the trail.
 Please call the Naturalist Office for reservations at (828) 733-4326.|

-|1:00 – 2:00||Beginner Birder (Let it Rain Picnic Shelter) - Roger Tory Peterson—the great illustrator and birdwatcher—once said that “birding was just a game.”
+|1:00 – 2:00||Beginner Birder (Let it Rain Picnic Shelter) - Roger Tory Peterson, the great illustrator and birdwatcher, once said that “birding was just a game.”
 And who doesn’t like to play games?
 Join us for an in-depth and fun way to learn how to identify birds.
 We’ll break down the elements of bird identification with interactive activities and practical tips.|

-|3:30||Hawk Watch – Meet at Linville Peak across the Swinging Bridge to participate in a program about raptors and possibly catch a glimpse of these migrating birds of prey.|
+|3:30 – 4:15||Hawk Watch – Meet at Linville Peak across the Mile High Swinging Bridge to watch for raptors and possibly catch a glimpse of these migrating birds of prey during their journey south.|